-- Southeastern grants credit for specific courses.
-It is students' responsibility to match their experiences and learning to college-level courses.
-The process should begin with Southeastern's catalog.
-In the event the learning does not match any of the courses in our catalog, other regionally accredited colleges and universities can be utilized.
-However, since Southeastern faculty must evaluate the Essay, they can only evaluate courses from disciplines in which they have academic qualifications. - 2.
-Time and learning are related.
-Although the amount of time students are involved in their learning experiences cannot be directly connected to the amount of credit awarded, it is recognized that learning requires both time and involvement.
 For this reason, accumulated applicable learning experiences of less than one year are not sufficient support for experiential learning credit.
-Evaluators also understand that long periods of experience do not necessarily directly relate to deeper learning and more credit. - 3.
-Breadth and depth of involvement are required.
+Evaluators also understand that long periods of experience do not necessarily directly relate to deeper learning and more credit.

+- 3. Breadth and depth of involvement are required.
 The level of the course for which students request credit determines the level of learning that they must demonstrate.
 In some situations, introductory courses are more challenging for credit awards since they usually require a broad degree of knowledge and skill compared to upper level courses that are more specific and detailed.
 Participation in multiple areas of an organization with various authority levels usually involves more learning and results in more credit recognition.
 Students who have worked their way up through the ranks of a company to top leadership are often candidates for more credit than those hired directly to the top leadership. - 4.
 Documentation of experiences is required.
-This is often the most problematic portion of the Essay.
+This is often the most problematic portion of the Artifact.
 Individuals whose experiences have occurred over many years in several settings, especially internationally, often have difficulty locating those who can document their learning experiences.
 Only in extreme circumstances can family members provide documentation.
-Those who document experiences must have personally witness the person's work.
+Those who document experiences must have personally witnessed the person's work.
 The documenter must have been in a position to evaluate their effectiveness.
 Thus, direct supervisors are most often used to document learning experiences.
 For instance, senior pastors usually can't provide documentation for church school teachers unless they personally regularly monitored their classes.
 Children also cannot easily document the effectiveness of their teachers.
-Direct supervisors and fellow teachers with significant knowledge and interaction with a person's classes would be best.
+Direct supervisors and fellow teachers with significant knowledge and interaction with a person's classes would be best. - 5.
+Partial credit sometimes counts.
+At times, a person may have limited experience, problems documenting all of their experiences, or not need full credit in a course.
+Although most of Southeastern's courses carry three credits, less credit at times is awarded.
+Students should only request credit that is applicable towards graduation.
+Faculty can award less credit than is requested if the Learning Artifact does not support full credit or the academic advisor certifies that the student requires less credit. - 6.
+Learning Artifacts are not graded.
+Faculty must, however, be assured that a student with the indicated learning would have earned at least a "C" grade in the course.
+Courses are recorded on the transcript with a grade of "CR" for credit.